Pediatric Necrotizing Enterocolitis (NEC)

 The medical history is another important part of the early diagnosis.
 You will be asked about how often your baby has a bowel movement.
 Is there a red color that could be blood in the stool?
 Have you noticed changes in energy level?
 Is your baby feeding well?

-A complete blood count may also be ordered.
 An elevated white blood cell count indicates an infection is happening.
 Low red cells can be a reason to suspect blood loss, as can low platelet counts.

 Occult blood tests may be performed on your baby’s bowel movements.
 If blood is found, that can mean a hole (perforation) somewhere in the intestine that may require surgery.